noahbenson/cortex-annotate/config/README.md

 above) or to the return value of the key's code snippet (for keys that map to strings, such as `subject_id` in the example above).
-In Python code snippets that appear in other sections in this file, the target data is also provided as a local variable `target` containing `dict`-like object of all the target keys mapped to their selected or calculated values.
+In Python code snippets that appear in other sections in this file, the target data is also provided as a local variable `target` containing a `dict`-like object of all the target keys mapped to their selected or calculated values.
 If a key in the `targets` section is mapped to a list with only one element, then that element is not included in the selection panel of the annotation tool, but it is included in the `target` dict of code snippets.

 **Example**: the following `yaml` block demonstrates how target data can be prepared for the Natural Scene Dataset (NSD).
 The entire `config.yaml` file for